Thick savory pancakes with cabbage, bacon, and various flexible toppings!

 - If using bacon, slice it into ~10cm long strips.

-- Heat up some neutral oil in a frying pan over medium high heat or ideally on an electric grill at 200°C. A cast iron or stainless steel surface is best so you can use metal spatulas in the following steps.Note: If you have two pans or a large enough grill surface, you should make two at a time.
+- Heat up some neutral oil in a frying pan over medium-high heat or ideally on an electric grill at 200°C. A cast iron or stainless steel surface is best so you can use metal spatulas in the following steps.Note: If you have two pans or a large enough grill surface, you should make two at a time.
+If you can't, pre-heat the oven to 75°C to keep the first one(s) warm later.

-- If using bacon, place some slices on top of each pancake.
-Make one layer of slices and another one on top of it at a 90° angle.
+- If using bacon, place some slices on top of the pancake now.
+Make one layer of parallel slices and another one on top of it at a 90° angle.

-- Cook for about five minutes until golden brown on one side.
+- Cook for 5-10 minutes or until golden brown on the bottom.

-- Flip the pancake(s) over and cook for another five minutes.
+- Flip the pancake(s) over and cook for another 5-10 minutes.

-- Throughout this whole process, regulate heat and add oil as needed to ensure even browning.
-Use spatulas occasionally to keep the round shape intact.
+- Throughout this whole process, regulate the heat and add oil as needed to ensure even browning.
+Keep the pancake in its round shape using your spatula.

 Add the toppings